INFORMATION FOR PARENTS

 Ngā Hauata i te Kura | Injuries at Kura

-From time to time your tamaiti may have an accident at school.
+From time to time your tamaiti may have an accident at kura.
 All minor accidents such as a minor fall will treated as soon as possible.
 All accidents concerning a head injury or worst will be communicated to the parents with information held in our kura accident register.
 Some staff and Board of Trustees will be updating their first aid certificates during this year for safety reasons.

 Kutu | Head lice

-Head lice is a common thing for all students, no matter who you are and where you come from.
+Head lice is a common thing for all tamariki, no matter who you are and where you come from.
 If your tamaiti has head lice, please make sure you clean their hair to avoid further infestation of other tamariki.

 Te Mātirotiro Whaiaro | Police Vetting